spinsphotonics/utilz/README.md

-# utilz
-Utilities for differentiable numerical photonics
+# Utilities for Differentiable Numerical Photonics